huixue719/2020Fall_projects/README.md

 ### Authors: Shiqi Liu & Hui Xue
 ### Contribution:

-Shiqi mostly takes charge of the first class, including drawing the map, the car, ect.
+Shiqi took charge of the first class, including drawing the map, the car, ect, and cooperated with Hui to edited the README.

-Hui takes the second part of the distance, emstimated weights,resample the estimates, ect.
+Hui took the second part of the distance, emstimated weights,resample the estimates, ect.
 # Introduction

 Given a robot with sensor, it can constantly estimate the position and orientation of itself as it moves and sense the unknown environment by taking advantages of *Monte Carlo Localization*, i.e. particle filter localization.